Last Updated on December 19, 2021 by

 This is an event that is played mostly by couples because it has to do with two people skating on the ice.
 It sounds just like pair skating but it is different because it is more of the intricate footwork that is done in time with the music playing.
 The rules are different foo.
 For instance, the ice dance lift must go high above the shoulder and the throws and jumps are not part of the routine.

-We have spoken about the four major disciplines at the Olympics, they are women single, men single, pair skating, and ice dancing.
-They are all currently made to be team events, since the 2014 winter Olympics.
+We have spoken about the four major disciplines at the Olympics, they are women’s singles, men’s singles, pair skating, and ice dancing.
+They have all currently made to be team events, since the 2014 Winter Olympics.

 Some Other Figure Skating Disciplines